mrfarhanakram/FAPEX/README.md

-# FAPAX - An essential kit for Oracle APEX
+# FAPEX - An essential kit for Oracle APEX
-FAPAX is a collection of essential tools and resources for Oracle APEX developers.
+FAPEX is a collection of essential tools and resources for Oracle APEX developers.
 It makes it easier to do complex tasks without having to write or copy code on every page.

-Feel free to use FAPAX in your own projects.
+Feel free to use FAPEX in your own projects.
 If you find any bugs or need assistance, please contact me.
 I am also open to suggestions for new features.

 [**Video Introduction**](https://youtu.be/BpyXpcwmJmI)